 First, go to Google.com/alerts.

-Type a keyword into the box and look over the search result preview, is the information relevant?
-If so, click on ‘Show options’ and customize the search settings.
+Type a keyword into the box and look over the search result preview.
+Is the information relevant?
+Yes?
+Click on ‘Show options’ and customize the search settings.

-In the options, you can set how often you want to receive an alert, specify the source of the alert, the language, the country, and how many alerts you want to receive.
+Set how often you want to receive an alert.
+Specify the source, the language, the country, and how many you wish to receive.

 I’ll show you how to use search operators next.